leewardbound/hailwhale/readme.rst

     http://.../count?dimensions={"sales": $product_id}&metric={"dollars": 500}

 Notice that in the third example, the dimensions are nested.
 Now, using the jQuery widget, you can add a graph to your admin panel that will show "Overall Dollars", as well as any dimensions that exceed 10% of the total revenue stream (10% is the default threshold).
 Additionally, you can get a graph of "Sales Overall", which would also show any $product_id that represented 10% or more of the sales. **More additionally still**, you can get a graph of the average revenue per sale, because hailwhale adds an extra metric {hits: 1} to each event.
-Since hailwhale lets you perform transformations on metrics in real-time, graphing e.g. the click-through ratio on a page is as simple as tracking pageviews with one metric, and clickthroughs with another
+Then we can ask for metric="dollars/hits" and we'll have a graph of dollar-value-per-transaction.

-For each dimension/metric combination, hailwhale provides graphs (flot) and summary data, at whatever roll-up intervals you want, via HTTP/JSON or with the provided jQuery plugin.
+For each dimension/metric combination, hailwhale provides graphs and summary data, at whatever roll-up intervals you want, via HTTP/JSON or with the provided jQuery plugin.

 On the backend, Hailwhale is composed of two servers --